What is a Hackathon? A Newbie's Guide to Collaborative Coding

 Now that you know what a hackathon is and the benefits of collaborative coding are you ready to join in on the action?

 Participating in hackathons is a great way to gain valuable field experience.
 Looking for other ways to bolster your resume to impress prospective employers?
-Check out our article: 4 Ways to Gain IT Experience & Maybe Even Land Your First Tech Job.
+Check out our article: 6 Ways to Gain IT Experience and Break Through.